Thoracic and Foregut Conditions

 Eventration of the diaphragm is an abnormal shape in the dome part of the diaphragm, which causes it to be much higher in the chest cavity than normal.
 Because of the incorrect placement of the organ, it cannot properly contract and can cause breathing problems or other issues.
-Normally, this is a congenital condition, but can result from nerve issues or from a thin diaphragm at birth.
+Normally, this is a congenital condition but can result from nerve issues or a thin diaphragm at birth.

 Symptoms and Causes of Diaphragmatic Eventration

 This condition is sometimes asymptomatic.
 Patients may experience the following symptoms: